-

 Listing of electrical products must be provided a listing agency designated by OSHA's Nationally Recognized Testing Laboratory (NRTL) Program.
 Click here for a list of current NRTLs.
 Note that while all listing agencies on the list are NRTLs, not all list PV modules.
 To find those that are approved specifically for PV module listing, click on the MORE button for any organization, and then the link entitled "Recognized Testing Standards" on the page that follows.
 Check to be sure that they are recognized for UL 1703 and/or UL 61730 to confirm that they are accredited to list PV modules.

-Additionally, the OG-100 and OG-300 certifications include standardized SRCC performance ratings.
+Additionally, each certification includes appropriate standardized SRCC performance ratings.
 Generally, each certification applies to one product or system.

 Click on any of the links above to get more information on any of these programs.